openresty/lua-nginx-module/README.markdown

 This directive is turned `on` by default.

-THis directive was first introduced in the `v0.5.0rc19` release.
+This directive was first introduced in the `v0.5.0rc19` release.

 rewrite_by_lua_no_postpone
 --------------------------